Oxa: Public deployments

 The LUTZ Pathfinder pod had its first public demonstration in February 2015 in Milton Keynes.
-The Government-funded project was designed to ensure that autonomous vehicles could comply with the Highway Code.
+The Government-funded project was designed to ensure that autonomous vehicles would comply with the Highway Code.
 The pod featured autonomous control software from Oxbotica, including 19 sensors, cameras, radar and Lidar.

-As part of the GATEway Project in 2017, Oxbotica trialled seven autonomous shuttle buses in Greenwich, navigating a two-mile riverside path near London's O2 Arena on a route also used by pedestrians and cyclists.
-Oxbotica ran the UK's first trial of autonomous grocery deliveries with British online supermarket Ocado in London as the next evolution of the GATEway Project.
+As part of the GATEway Project in 2017, Oxbotica trialled seven autonomous shuttle buses in Greenwich, navigating a two-mile riverside path near London's O2 Arena on a route that is also used by pedestrians and cyclists.
+Oxbotica ran the UK's first trial of autonomous grocery deliveries that year, with British online supermarket Ocado in London, as the next step in the GATEway Project.

 In 2018, Oxbotica deployed its autonomous vehicle software at London's Gatwick Airport, which subsequently became the first airport in the world to trial an autonomous shuttle service.
-The electric-powered autonomous vehicles transported staff via airside roads between the airport's North and South terminals.
-An airside trial of Oxbotica's technology was then successfully completed at Heathrow Airport in partnership with IAG Cargo, the first airside trial of an autonomous vehicle at a UK airport.
+The electric-powered vehicles transported staff via airside roads between the airport's North and South terminals.
+An airside trial of Oxbotica's autonomous driving technology was then successfully completed at Heathrow Airport in partnership with IAG Cargo, the first airside trial of an autonomous vehicle at a UK airport.
 The Oxbotica-designed CargoPod ran autonomously along a cargo route around the airside perimeter for three weeks.

 As part of the UK Centre for Connected and Autonomous Vehicles-funded DRIVEN project, Oxbotica is developing and deploying a fleet of Ford Fusion autonomous vehicles running in both London and Oxford on public roads, and in conjunction with its consortium partners, running real-time insurance.
 AXA XL is partnering with Oxbotica on the development of smart insurance products using Oxbotica's autonomy technology to improve road safety.

-In 2018, Oxbotica announced a partnership with London taxi firm Addison Lee to develop and deploy autonomous taxis in the city of London by 2021.
-A 3D street mapping exercise is already being conducted in London's Canary Wharf.
+In 2018, Oxbotica announced a partnership with London private taxi firm Addison Lee to develop and deploy autonomous taxis in the city of London by 2021.
+A 3D street mapping exercise was conducted in London's Canary Wharf.

 In 2019, Oxbotica deployed a fleet of their autonomous technology within Ford Mondeo cars on public roads in Stratford, London to test their use in city environments.
-This £13.2m project is in collaboration with The DRIVEN Project to develop self-driving cars.
+The £13.2 million project is in collaboration with The DRIVEN Project to develop self-driving cars.